chriswangelin/azure-hybridnet-terraform/README.md

 In our setup, the hub vnet (```hub-vnet```) and all spoke vnets are configured to use our private DNS server (```hub-dns-vm```) for lookups.
 Lookups for Azure resources originating from hub or spoke networks follow the same logic as lookups forwarded to our private DNS server (```hub-dns-vm```) from on-premises.
 The private server forwards lookups for on-premises originiating from the hub or spokes to the on-premises server (```onnprem-dns-vm```), which resolves the request.

+### Private DNS Zone Records

+For specific types of PaaS services, a *deploy if not exists* policy has been configured in Azure Policy to automatically create private DNS zone records when a private endpoint for the service is deployed.
+These policies are created in the [policy-pdnsz](/policy-pdnsz) module.

 ## Routing

 The on-premises network contains a route table (```onprem-to-hub-rt```) that routes traffic bound for the hub-and-spoke to the Windows RAS machine.
 The destination route is 10.0.0.0/8 because it includes both the addresses in the hub (10.0.0.0/16) and the spokes (10.N.0.0/16, 0 < N <= 255).
 Without this route table, traffic would be routed to the Internet, which is the default route for all traffic not destined for the virtual network.

+## Other Resources

+All virtual networks, including the on-premises one contain a low-powered management VM for connectivity testing.
+These VM's can be configured with or without a public IP address.

 More to come...